-- The Home Energy Assistance Program to provide benefits to low and moderate households to help meet ongoing and emergency heating needs.
+- The Home Energy Assistance Program (HEAP) to provide benefits to low and moderate households to help meet ongoing and emergency heating needs.
 The program also supports weatherization services to improve household energy efficiency and heating equipment repair and replacement services.

 - As part of this program oversight, EISP is responsible for managing the Flexible Fund for Family Services, which is a $964 million block grant the State provides to social services districts to support a range of services to low-income families.

-Housing, Refugee Services, and Disability Determinations
+Division of Housing, Refugee Services, and Disability Determinations

 Linda Glassman, Assistant Deputy Commissioner